 Buying a foreclosed home can be a great financial deal, but it’s more complicated than a conventional real estate transaction.
 Here’s a step-by-step guide for how to do it right.

 1. Find an experienced real estate agent

-Hire an agent who is knowledgeable about the foreclosure process to represent your interests and will keep the transaction moving.
+Foreclosures can be difficult to find and price, so try to work with a real estate agent that specializes in them.
+An agent who is knowledgeable about the foreclosure process can represent your interests and keep the transaction moving.
 One strategy for finding the right agent is to visit websites with a database of foreclosed homes in your desired area.
 Look for Realtors who have specialized real estate training in this area, such as the Certified Distressed Property Expert (CDPE) or the Short Sales and Foreclosure Resource (SFR) designations.

-A buyer can work directly with the bank’s real estate agent instead of using a buyer’s agent to save on the commission split.
-This can be a risk, though, because “buyers feel more secure when they are (directly) represented,” Soffee says.
+Buyers can also work directly with the bank’s real estate agent instead of using a buyer’s agent to save on the commission split.
+This can be a risk, though: “Buyers feel more secure when they are [directly] represented,” Soffee says.

 2. Get a preapproval letter

 Preapproval letters detail how much money you can borrow based on the lender’s thorough assessment of your finances, including credit score and income.
 “It’s always good to be prepared,” Sklar says.
 “Having your proof of funds will make it an easier transaction.”